skypjack/entt/docs/md/entity.md

 auto [pos, vel] = registry.get<position, velocity>(entity);
 ```

-If the existence of the component isn't certain, `try_get` is the more suitable
+If the existence of the component is not certain, `try_get` is the more suitable
 function instead.

 ## Observe changes